ibm-cloud-docs/log-analysis/core/ha-dr.md

 If a regional disaster occurs, consider the following information:
 * The estimated recovery time for rebuilding the regional site and restoring the service at another location is 24 hours.
 * Older data will not be available when the service is restored.
-If you need access to older data, you can access your archive data directly in {{site.data.keyword.cos_full_notm}} or use the {{site.data.keyword.sqlquery_short}} service to access it.
+Services that are restored will be available to receive data buffered at end points during course of the outage and future ingested data.
+Data previously retained is available through your archives and is not reloaded into your service instance.
+You can access your archive data directly in {{site.data.keyword.cos_full_notm}} or use the {{site.data.keyword.sqlquery_short}} service to access it.
 * You might have 1 or more logging instances in the region.
-When these service instances are available in the new location, you will be able to use them while the data is restored into the newly constructed region.
-* You will have to update the endpoints of applications and LogDNA agents to point to the ingestion endpoint in the new location.
+When these service instances are available in the new location, you will be able to use them.
+However, you will have to update the endpoints of applications and LogDNA agents to point to the ingestion endpoint in the new location.